 Mix dry ingredients together, making sure baking soda is stirred in well.

 Mix pumpkin, nut butter and vanilla together in a separate bowl, then stir into dry ingredients.
 Stir in chocolate chips.

 Pour batter into the parchment-lined pan, and spread evenly.
 Sprinkle with a few more chocolate chips because sprinkled things look good.

-Bake for exactly 20 minutes.
+Bake for 25 minutes.
 Remove and let cool completely, as they set up even more while cooling.

 Cut into 9 squares.
 Keeps well covered at room temperature.

 Peanut butter will make these taste more like peanut butter brownies (which is by no means a bad thing!).
 Almond butter puts more focus on the chocolate flavor.